15 Poetry of the Romantic Era

 So strong thy magic or so weak am I.

 Byron was a modern-style pop culture celebrity.
 His behavior was considered scandalous, and this brought him fame and often trouble.
-He married, but they quickly separated, and Byron had a series of affairs; his affairs with women are documented, though it is suggested that he had affairs with young men, as well, one of whom he left money in his will.
-He traveled extensively and develop passion for causes and people as a result.
+He married, but they quickly separated, and Byron had a series of affairs; his affairs with women are documented, though it is suggested that he had affairs with young men as well, one of whom he left money to in his will.
+He traveled extensively and developed passion for causes and people as a result.

 “She was a Phantom of delight” by William Wordsworth